letsencrypt/website/README.md

 # Troubleshooting with Hugo

-If you see the error:
+If you see the following error:

 > Failed to load translations in file "en.toml": unsupported file extension .toml

 Your version of Hugo is probably too old.
-Please use the version specified in [netlify.toml]
+Please update to the version specified in [netlify.toml]

 # Translations - internationalization (i18n)